lukasbaumweb/lukasbaumweb/README.md

 - 👋 Hi, I’m Lukas
 - 👀 I’m interested in everything which contains 0 and 1.
-- 🌱 I’m currently learning react, node, firebase, Supabase, Nextfor fun
+- 🌱 I’m currently learning react, node, firebase, Supabase, Next.js for fun
 -  and for business Microsoft Dynamics 365

 <!---